hossainchisty/Task-Tracking-Tool/README.md

 * Implemented automated version control, testing, and deployment processes on GitHub, resulting in more reliable and consistent releases.

+* Deadlines: With the deadlines feature, you can set a due date for each task and display it on the task details page.
+Users can see the remaining time before the deadline expires and prioritize their work accordingly.
+You can also sort tasks by due date and add filters to view tasks that are overdue, due today, or due in the future.

 Technology: Express, MongoDB, NodeJS, Docker